jayantsB123/Facial-Recognition-Attendance-System/README.md

 ## Features

-* you can create your Account and Access the data from RegisterRover, from any device anywhere anytime
+* you can create your Account and Access the data from Website, from any device anywhere anytime
 * you can Add or Remove Students From the Database Associated With Your Account
 * you can Track Attendance Using The Live Camera Feed
 * you can See the Whole List of Students in the Students List Section